Note: Trap-neuter-return is also referred to as Trap Neuter Return, trap/neuter/return and TNR.

 While cats are in the care of a vet, they also usually receive vaccinations and a general wellness exam.
 If all goes well, there are no health concerns, and the cats recover nicely from surgery, they are returned to the site where they were trapped and quietly released.

-For a better look at TNR in action, check out this video on the Best Friends Tangier Island TNR project.
+For a better look at TNR in action, check out this article on the Best Friends Tangier Island TNR project.

 A brief history of TNR